-Click here to see our pupil premium plan for 2019/20
+Click here to see our Pupil Premium Statement

 Publicly funded schools in England currently receive funds direct from government, specifically to raise the attainment of all pupils in PE and Sport.

-Click here to access the impact report on PE funding for 2018/19
+Click here to access the statement about PE funding for 2022/23

 Policies and Procedures